APAryal/java/README.md

 # java
-this is java git  repository
+this is java git  repository.
+author-apsu